-The environmental complaints database is a registration and monitoring system for environmental complaints in Flanders introduced by municipalities through the Internet-(http://milieuklachten.milieuinfo.be)..(http://milieuklachten.milieuinfo.be).
+The environmental complaints database is a registration and monitoring system for environmental complaints in Flanders introduced by municipalities through the Internet.(http://milieuklachten.milieuinfo.be).
 It offers an overview of environmental nuisance in Flanders.

 (h) With respect to paragraph 8